petershin/liferay-learn/docs/dxp/latest/en/liferay-internals/extending-liferay/customizing-localization/overriding-global-language-translations.md

 In Liferay DXP/Portal 7.4+, you can declare overrides using metadata.
 In earlier versions, Java classes declare the overrides.

 If your version is earlier than 7.4, skip ahead to [Overriding in Earlier Versions](#overriding-in-earlier-versions).
-Otherwise, read on.

 ## Deploy the Example for 7.4+